bcmaster20/flashloans_arbitrage_aave_uniswap/README.md

 * Get some Kovan Test Net ETH https://faucet.kovan.network/
 * Get some AAVE Test Net tokens https://testnet.aave.com/faucet
 * Load the contract in Remix and deploy the contract
-* Fill all paramenters as explaind in the video
 * Exicute the Flash loan (Be Sure to have enouge DAI to pay the FEES)
 * If there are any questions, issues or future requests please submit an issue